julelang/manual/src/std/strings.md

 fn FindAt(s: str, sub: str, mut i: int): int
 ```
 Returns index of first matched item with specified substring, returns -1 if not exist any match.
 Starts searching at left of string to right.
 Starts searching s at given index.
-Returns -1, if i < 0 || i >= s.len.
+Returns -1, if i < 0 || i >= len(s).

 ---

 ```jule
 fn FindLastAt(s: str, sub: str, i: int): int
 ```
 Returns index of first matched item with specified substring, returns -1 if not exist any match.
 Starts searching at right of string to left.
 Starts searching s at given index.
-Returns -1, if i < 0 || i >= s.len.
+Returns -1, if i < 0 || i >= len(s).

 ---